thoughtram/blog/_posts/2015-05-11-rusts-ownership-model-for-javascript-developers.md

 Since JavaScript is garbage collected we don't put much thought into that.
 A garbage collector will just regulary run checks and if it discovers that there is no reference anymore that points to the memory that was allocated for the `config`, it will free it up.

 Rust doesn't have a garbage collector but it doesn't force you to manage the memory manually either.
-Instead it created new rules to enforce memory safety without garbage collection, namely "Ownership".
+Instead it creates new rules to enforce memory safety without garbage collection, namely "Ownership".

 Being the owner of an object means that you (and only you) own the right to destroy it.